firepress-org/FirePress_Klimax1/README.md

-## FirePress Casper
+## FirePress Klimax

-FirePress Casper is an enhanced version of the original Casper theme made by the Ghost foundation.
+FirePress Klimax is an enhanced version of the original Casper theme made by the Ghost foundation.
 Our goal is to make a drop replacement of the orginal Casper theme by following updates and by not breaking anything from the original Casper.

-We decided to make it available to everyone and open sourced here: https://github.com/firepress-org/FirePress_Casper
+We decided to make it available to everyone and open sourced at: https://github.com/firepress-org/FirePress_Klimax

 Version: 1.3.6